ArchipelagoMW/Archipelago/worlds/kh2/docs/setup_en.md

 When you generate a game you will see a download link for a KH2 .zip seed on the room page.
 Download the seed then open OpenKH Mod Manager and click the green plus and `Select and install Mod Archive`.<br>
 Make sure the seed is on the top of the list (Highest Priority)<br>
-After Installing the seed click `Patching -> Build/Build and Run`.
+After Installing the seed click `Mod Loader -> Build/Build and Run`.
 Every slot is a unique mod to install and will be needed be repatched for different slots/rooms.

 <h3 style="text-transform:none";>Required: Archipelago Companion Mod</h3>